marcelprasetyo/strats-food-expansion-1-19-fix/README.md

 #### Added features

-Sound effect when harvesting the crop with 'interact' button just like the tomato crop
+Sound effect when harvesting the lettuce and tea crops with 'interact' button just like the tomato crop

 ## Credits